nfriend/ts-keycode-enum/README.md

 ## Usage

-To use this module, import the `Key` enum at the top of the file using the enum:
+To use this module, import the `Key` enum at the top of your TypeScript file using the enum:

 ```JavaScript
 import { Key } from 'ts-keycode-enum';